-Some factors unrelated to irregular sleep-wake syndrome can temporarily disrupt the sleep-wake circadian cycle.
+Some factors unrelated to irregular sleep-wake syndrome can temporarily disrupt the sleep-wake rhythm.
 These include working irregular work shifts (switching between day shifts and overnight shifts) and frequent travel among different time zones.

 Your doctor will ask you about recent sleeping habits.
-They will also ask about ongoing issues with insomnia or excessive sleepiness during the day.
+They’ll also ask about ongoing issues with insomnia or excessive sleepiness during the day.

 Your doctor may use a sleep diary and an actigraph to help diagnose irregular sleep-wake syndrome.
 A sleep diary involves keeping a record of how long and when you slept over a set period.
-An actigraph is a device that resembles a watch.
-It tracks your sleep-wake patterns.
+An actigraph is a device that resembles a watch and tracks your sleep-wake patterns.

 There’s no simple cure for irregular sleep-wake syndrome.
 However, several therapies and lifestyle changes may help.
-These include:
+Here are some tips:

-- Controlling your exposure to light: You should be exposed to bright light and blue light during the day.
+- Control your exposure to light.
+You should be exposed to bright light and blue light during the day.
 The period of exposure should also be increased.
 Limit your exposure to blue light from TV and computer screens at night.

-- Adding more structure to your day: This could include scheduling social interaction, exercise, and other activities.
+- Add more structure to your day.
+This could include scheduling social interaction, exercise, and other activities.

-- Making your sleep environment as inviting and comfortable as possible
+- Make your sleep environment as inviting and comfortable as possible.

-- Minimizing the amount of noise in your sleep environment
+- Minimize the amount of noise in your sleep environment.

 The ultimate goal of treatment is to help you sleep longer at night and maximize wakefulness during the day.